xlvk/crossword/README.md

 ### Instructions

-Create the function `crosswordSolver` that is able to solve an empty crossword puzzle.
-The function must be submitted in a file named `crosswordSolver.js`.
+The goal of the project was to create the function `crosswordSolver` that is able to solve an empty crossword puzzle.
+The function is submitted in a file named `crosswordSolver.js`.

 The function takes two arguments:

-1. an empty puzzle, passed as a string and
+1. an empty puzzle, passed as a string
 2. a list of words to fill in the puzzle (no double words allowed)

-The function must print on the console a string representing the puzzle filled with the input words.
+The function prints on the console a string representing the puzzle filled with the input words.

 The empty puzzle will be a string with the following rules:

 - each character will be either a number, a `.` or a `\n`;
 - a number represents the number of words starting from the specific position and a `.` represents a space that does not need to be filled.

-If the puzzle or list of words provided as inputs does not guarantee a unique solution, or any other conditions stated above are not met, the function must print `'Error'`.
+If the puzzle or list of words provided as inputs does not guarantee a unique solution, or any other conditions stated above are not met, the function prints `'Error'`.

 ### Usage:

-1. fill the puzzle and the words thtat you  want to put in the puzzle like that:
+1. Define the puzzle and the words parameters and pass it into `crosswordSolver` as such:

 ```
 const puzzle = '2001\n0..0\n1000\n0..0'
 const words = ['casa', 'alan', 'ciao', 'anta']

+crosswordSolver(puzzle,words)
 ```

-2. run it using `node` + `"the name of the file. (which is crosswordSolver.js)"`
+2. Run the javascript file (for example, by typing  `node crosswordSolver.js` in the terminal)

 ### Examples